 Overview of Batu Caves

-Walking past the city of Batu Caves, you will come across Batu Caves.
-Batu Caves is not a top-rated place in Batu Caves.
+As you traverse the city of Batu Caves, you'll stumble upon Batu Caves.
+Although listed here, Batu Caves is not one of the most visited sightseeing places in Batu Caves.

 More about Batu Caves

 Use Batu Caves trip planner to visit Batu Caves and many others to your visit.

 Add comfortable hotels to your plan, choose from the recommended hotels in Batu Caves like Crossroads Hotel, One Damansara Guesthouse and Empire Damansara.

 Share your experience - Rate Batu Caves, Batu Caves

 Worth the stairs if you can.
 Take up a brick or a bucket of sand from the bottom of the steps as a gesture to the building of the temple inside.
 Prepare for monkeys by bringing peanuts or healthy fruit or vegetable pieces to feed them if you want to.
 Dark caves tour was better than I expected.
 The word of warning is for the toilets as you have to pay, no paper and one broken western toilet.
 Nice to sit at the bottom with a cold drink ready for your next adventure.